Terror of the Peaks

 Flying

-Spells your opponents cast that target Terror of the Peaks cost an additional 3 life to cast.
+Spells your opponents cast that target this cost an additional 3 life to cast.

-Whenever another creature enters the battlefield under your control, Terror of the Peaks deals damage equal to that creature's power to target creature, player or planeswalker.
+Whenever another creature enters the battlefield under your control, this deals damage equal to that creature's power to any target (creature, player, planeswalker or battle).

 1 month ago